 This is as blunt as it gets, and it's usually not a true "no." The prospect doesn't know enough about you yet to know whether they're interested.

 Respond with, "What could I have said that would catch your attention?"
 The prospect is likely to say something you can actually offer (or something you can come close to) even though they don't realize it.

 From there, you can explain how you have more to offer them than they might think.
 Follow it up with, "I think this demo may surprise you.
 Could we schedule a meeting so I can tell you more?"

 Let's go back to the example of selling appointment scheduling software for medical practices.
 If your prospect says they have their own system, you have a simple response.

 Tell them, "Actually, our software doesn't need to replace your staff.
 It's more of a way to make their jobs easier so they can focus on tasks that will drive more revenue.
 I'd be happy to schedule a meeting with you so I can tell you more about it."

 Success for SDRs: Having the Answers Before They Ask

 For SDRs, a cold call can feel like a minefield.
 Everywhere you turn, the prospect is trying to get you to hang up so they can move onto another task.
 By having the right answers ready, you can send your sales figures through the roof without resorting to the "pushy salesperson" routine.

-To make your life easier at the same time, check out how our sales tools can help.
+To make your life easier at the same time, check out our sales tools.